Skip to main content

 • The BigQuery rate limit applies also to the point density.
 If the point density fetched from database per one minute is greater than 1000, an error occurs.
 Then, you must rewrite the query with point aggregation.

-BigQuery costs optimization
+Google BigQuery cost optimization

 BigQuery pricing is based on bytes read by the query.
 You can find detailed instruction on how to estimate costs in the Estimate storage and query costs | BigQuery documentation.